HOW TO ANSWER: Why Do You Want to Work Here?

 Step 3.
 Answering

-“Why are you interested in the job?”
+“Why are you interested in this position?”

 So you love the company and you can prove it.
 Think you’re all set?
 Not so fast.
 You must also be prepared to speak about the position.
 You must prove that you are the perfect fit for THIS JOB at THIS COMPANY.